Table of Contents

 - Update and...:

 - Re-send Email: A copy of the invoice with the updated changes is sent to the client via email.

 - Collect Payment: The invoice is updated and you are prompted to record a payment.
 If the payment recorded covers the invoice balance in full, the invoice status changes to 'Paid'.

 Sending the invoice

 Now that the invoice has been created, the next step is to send it to the client.
 Invoices can be sent either by text or by email.
 You can text the invoice with the Send Text Message button in the top right, or you can email it by clicking More Actions > Send as Email.
-Once an invoice is sent (or marked as sent from the More Actions button), it moves out of draft status.
-Once an invoice isn't a draft, a payment can be collected on it.
+Once an invoice is sent (or Marked as Sent from the More Actions button), it moves out of draft status.
+Once an invoice isn't a draft, payment can be collected on it.

 To enter a payment, click Collect Payment.